ClementineBerger/IS3/docs/_pages/audio.md

 </html>
 <br/>

+**Observations:** The HPSS methods exhibit significant leakage of both stationary and impulsive components in the separated tracks.
+Increasing the margin parameter ($p_m = 2$) reduces the leakage of the stationary background into the impulsive track.
+{: .text-justify}

+Nongpiur's method performs poorly on the impulsive track, introducing audio artefacts.
+On the stationary track, the original method from Nongpiur’s article only attenuates impulsive sounds, which remain partially present.
+It is worth noting that the parameter selection in this wavelet-based approach is highly dependent on the type of impulses and ambient sounds (speech in the original article).
+While efforts were made to optimize parameters for our context, the diversity of sound types and acoustic scenes in our study leads to inconsistent performance across examples.
+{: .text-justify}

+Conv-TasNet surpasses other baselines but still shows some leakage of the stationary background into the impulsive track.
+In contrast, IS³ delivers the best separation, producing a clean impulsive track and a clean stationary track.
+However, there is a slight attenuation of the resonance in impulsive sounds, making them sound slightly drier compared to the target track.
+Additionally, in examples where the impulsive track's frequency components are more dispersed, the separation process becomes more challenging, leading to a slight reduction in the background track's sound level during impulse events.
+{: .text-justify}

+Notably, in the third example where the impulsive track is silent, IS³ successfully generates a completely silent impulsive track, whereas other methods introduce artefacts or stationary background leakage.
+{: .text-justify}

 # Real recordings examples

 To better appreciate the performance of the model, it is also interesting to test it on real-life recordings (for which we don't have groundtruth for either the impulsive or the stationary sources).